M3wP/XSID/XSIDToMIDI/readme.txt

 Effects such as Ring Modulation and Osciallator Synchronisation are detected and used in the instrument/patch determinations but are not used in the reproductions (since these require multiple voices).

-Presently, the effect and pulse width information is not output in the MIDI files.
-This will be changed very soon.
-Information will be output on the MIDI controllers 75-79.

 Compiling